Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

 ### Debit [POST /transactions/debit]

 Debit (remove an amount from) a Lightrail payment source.
 Debiting is simpler and less powerful than checkout.
-It does not apply the promotion logic of `balanceRules`, calculate discount or taxes.
+It does not apply the promotion logic of `balanceRules`, or calculate discounts or taxes.

 + Request (application/json)